RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 ------------------------------------

 Please start with installing the new OTOBO system to which your OTRS / ((OTRS)) Community Edition instance will then be migrated.
-We strongly recommend to read the :doc:`installation` chapter.
+We strongly recommend to read the chapter :doc:`installation`.
+For Docker-based installations we refer to the chapter :doc:`installation-docker`.

 .. warning::